Which Welding Rod for Galvanized Steel

 For best weld quality, grind the zinc coating off both sides of the joint for at least 1 inch beyond the weld zone.
 This eliminates zinc interference and fume generation.
 If you cannot grind, use E6011 with a longer arc length to let zinc fumes escape ahead of the puddle.
 Travel slightly slower to allow zinc to burn off before the puddle arrives.
 Expect more spatter than normal.

-Common Mistakes to Avoid
+Mistakes to Avoid With Galvanized Steel

 Welding galvanized steel in an enclosed space without ventilation.
 Zinc fume fever is debilitating and exposure is cumulative.
 Using E7018 on unground galvanized surface, which produces severe porosity because the low-hydrogen coating cannot handle the zinc contamination.
 Assuming the zinc coating provides corrosion protection after welding.
 The heat destroys the coating in the weld zone, requiring cold galvanizing paint on the finished weld.

 As an Amazon Associate, GageRef earns from qualifying purchases.
-Supplier links on this site are affiliate links.
+Electrode spec pages linked above may contain affiliate links.